cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/set-up-compliance-boundaries.md

  **If an eDiscovery manager is assigned to more than one role group that spans multiple agencies, how do they search for content in one agency or the other?**

 The eDiscovery manager can add parameters to their search query that will restrict the search to a specific agency.
-For example, if an organization has specified the **CustomAttribute10** property to differentiate agencies, they can append the following to their search to search mailboxes and OneDrive accounts in a specific agency:  `CustomAttribute10:<value> AND Site_`ComplianceAttribute `:<value>`.
+For example, if an organization has specified the **CustomAttribute10** property to differentiate agencies, they can append the following to their search query to search mailboxes and OneDrive accounts in a specific agency:  `CustomAttribute10:<value> AND Site_ComplianceAttribute:<value>`.

  **What happens if the value of the attribute that's used as the compliance attribute in a search permissions filter is changed?**